rnmp/salvattore/README.md

 How to contribute
 -----------------
 We use Grunt to add polyfills and minify the script in the `dist/` folder.
 To make changes to the script itself, please edit `src/salvattore.js` and send us a pull request.

+### Share feedback & ideas
+You can even contribute by using Salvattore and sharing bugs, ideas or solutions on the Issues page.
+Protip: if you're posting a bug please share all the relevant data and ideally a live URL so that we can debug (yeah we do that!)